 Jeff Cordery, the Environmental Manager, took me on several site trips around Mt Lyell and up to the company’s massive tailings dam, where he listed all the birds and animals using it as their habitat.
 He spoke of the damage produced by mineralization on this site before 1995: millions of tons of sulphidic tailings, smelter and topsoil flowed down the King and Queen.
 Eighty-five per cent of all mine waste discharged over a century of mining still lies in sediment banks, some 15 metres deep, along the lower reaches of the King and trapped in its delta.
 Even if the Queen River’s current acidic rain pollution were to cease, scientists believe that the run-off from the million tons of sulphidic overburden dumps could last for a further five hundred years or so.
 The Tasmanian government has acknowledged that there is a natural scientific remedial process, in the form of a sulphide-eating bug, which could start to clean up the Queen, but the process is deemed too expensive.
 Jeff was more positive about the slow but steady growth regeneration.

-The Age of Oil exhibition is on display at the National Museum of Scotland until 5 November 2017.
+The Age of Oil exhibition is on display at the National Museum of Scotland from 21 July to 5 November 2017.

 An Age of Oil publication featuring Sue Jane Taylor’s works and diary extracts is available to buy here.